arianakhakpour/Data-Analytics/README.md

 ## Discussion of Results
 >What are two conclusions you can draw about the Outcomes based on Launch Date?

 It can be concluded that the total number of shows are higher during May through August.
-Success rate, however, tends to be higher during this peak period.
+Success rate tends to be higher during this peak period.
 It can also be observed that the occurance of canceled shows is fairly steady throughout the year.
 See:  [Outcome based on launch date](https://github.com/arianakhakpour/Data-Analytics/blob/main/Theater_Outcomes_vs_Launch.PNG).

 >What can you conclude about the Outcomes based on Goals?